ewcloud/ewc-ansible-playbook-flavours-and-provisioning/playbooks/ipa-server-flavour/README.md

 ## Prerequisites

-> ⚠️ Only RockyLinux versions 9 or 8 are supported due
+> ⚠️ Only RockyLinux version 8 is supported due
 to constrains imposed by [dependencies](#dependencies).

 > 💡 A VM plan with at least 4GB of RAM is recommended for successful setup and